allyourbankarebelongtous/pleb-vpn/README.md

 the port (this page shows LND, it's the same for Core Lightning):
 ![LNDHybridport](pictures/webui_hybrid_port.png)

 Once you've entered a port, the "Activate" button appears.
-To activate hybrid mode, just click it!
+You can also change the port if you entered the wrong one or decide to change it.
+To activate hybrid mode, just click the "Activate" button!
 ![LNDHybridActivate](pictures/webui_hybrid_port_entered.png)
 _Note: If you use both node implementations side by side, they MUST use different ports!_

+You can also change the port if you entered the wrong one or decide to change it.

 After it finishes the configuration, your node implementation (LND or CLN) will be restarted, and the screen displays the status which should now show your new clearnet address and port.